 - IV catheterization: An intravenous catheter is placed to provide us with an easy route to administer fluids (which support blood pressure and kidney function), antibiotics, and other medications during the procedure.

 - Pain prevention: We help to prevent pain by administering local anesthetics (similar to NovacaineÒ) before any oral surgery.
 Morphine derivatives, non-steroidal anti-inflammatory drugs (NSAIDs), and combination sedative/analgesics are also commonly part of our pain prevention protocol, which will vary depending upon your pet’s needs.

 - Conservation of body temperature: The use of irrigating fluids in the oral cavity during dental cleaning and oral surgical procedures can result in loss of heat from the body, particularly for cats and very small dogs.
 Your pet will be resting on a warmed cushion, surrounded by a warm-air circulating system, and given warmed IV fluids to prevent intraoperative hypothermia.
 This results in a more rapid return to normal after the procedure as well.

 - Continuous monitoring: Your pet’s heart rate and rhythm, respiration rate and quality, body temperature, ECG, blood oxygenation (SpO2), end-tidal carbon dioxide (ETCO2) and blood pressure are monitored throughout the procedure by a veterinary technician.

-- Board-certified anesthesiologist Dr. Alex Hawley is on site, intermittently supervising each procedure, and is also available for continuous supervision of complicated cases.
+- Board-certified anesthesiologist Dr. Alex Hawley is on site, overseeing each procedure, and is also available for continuous supervision of complicated cases.